AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS.
 Example: false.
 * `enable_firenet` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default value: false.
 * `connected_transit` - (Optional) Specify Connected Transit status.
 If enabled, it allows spokes to run traffics to other spokes via transit gateway.
 Supported values: true, false.
 Default value: false.
 * `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
 Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
-If enabled, will look for spare /26 segment to create a new subnet.
+If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
 Only available for AWS and ARM.
 Supported values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
 Required for AWS if insane_mode is enabled.
 Example: AWS: "us-west-1a".
 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
 Required for AWS if insane_mode is enabled and ha_subnet is set.
 Example: AWS: "us-west-1a".
 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Transit Gateway.
 Valid values: true, false.
 Default value: false.